Naomi Klein: Iraq War criticism

 Klein has written about the Iraq War.
 In "Baghdad Year Zero" (Harper's Magazine, September 2004), Klein argues that, contrary to popular belief, the George W. Bush administration did have a clear plan for post-invasion Iraq: to build a completely unconstrained free market economy.
 She describes plans to allow foreigners to extract wealth from Iraq and the methods used to achieve those goals.
-Her "Baghdad Year Zero" was one of the inspirations for the 2008 film War, Inc.

-Klein's "Bring Najaf to New York" (The Nation, August 2004) argued that Muqtada Al Sadr's Mahdi Army "represents the overwhelmingly mainstream sentiment in Iraq" and that, if he were elected, "Sadr would try to turn Iraq into a theocracy like Iran," although his immediate demands were for "direct elections and an end to foreign occupation".
+Her "Baghdad Year Zero" was one of the inspirations for the 2008 film War, Inc. Klein's "Bring Najaf to New York" (The Nation, August 2004) argued that Muqtada Al Sadr's Mahdi Army "represents the overwhelmingly mainstream sentiment in Iraq" and that, if he were elected, "Sadr would try to turn Iraq into a theocracy like Iran", although his immediate demands were for "direct elections and an end to foreign occupation".

 Venezuela

 Klein signed a 2004 petition titled "We would vote for Hugo Chávez".
 In 2007, she described Venezuela under the Chávez government as a country where "citizens had renewed their faith in the power of democracy to improve their lives", and described Venezuela as a place sheltered by Chávez's policies from the economic shocks produced by capitalism.
 Rather, according to Klein, Chávez protected his country from financial crisis by building "a zone of relative economic calm and predictability."
+The Shock Doctrine was described as consistent with Klein's prior thinking about globalization, and in that book she portrays Chávez's policies as an example of public control of some sectors of the economy as protecting poor people from harm caused by globalization.

-According to reviewer Todd Gitlin, who described the overall argument of Klein's book The Shock Doctrine (2007) as "more right than wrong," Klein is "a romantic," who expected that the Chávez government would produce a bright future in which worker-controlled co-operatives would run the economy.
-The Shock Doctrine was consistent with her prior thinking about globalization, and in that book she describes Chávez' policies as an example of public control of some sectors of the economy as protecting poor people from harm caused by globalization.
-In 2017, Mark Milke and conservative writer James Kirchick criticized Klein for her support of Chávez.
+According to reviewer Todd Gitlin, who described the overall argument of Klein's book The Shock Doctrine (2007) as "more right than wrong", Klein is "a romantic" with unrealistic expectations [that] the Chávez government would produce a bright future in which worker-controlled co-operatives would run the economy.
+In 2017, Mark Milke lambasted Klein as a "useful idiot" who overlooked the authoritarian media control and many human rights abuses of the Chávez regime, and journalist James Kirchick criticized Klein, among other prominent Chávez boosters, who were "conspicuous [by their] silence in the face of the Venezuelan calamity" as the nation's economy and infrastructure collapsed during the crisis in Venezuela.